"Sleep divorce" is a thing, and here's what it could mean for your relationship

 There are many reasons why you might love your partner but hate their sleeping habits.
 For example, if you run on different schedules, or if you prefer to hit the sheets early and your partner stays up to watch TV.
 Snoring, body heat, and the dreaded night kicking could also lead to sleepless nights, which means that come morning, you’re tired, irritable, or downright cranky.

-And with more and more research proving that sleep is a crucial part of your health, a sleep divorce just might be the remedy needed for happier days spent with your significant other.
+And with more research proving that sleep is a crucial part of your health, a sleep divorce just might be the remedy needed for happier days spent with your significant other.

 Then, suggest trying out sleeping apart.
 Green recommends saying, “I’m wondering if you’re open to trying things that may work for both of us.
 I only bring this up because I deeply care about you and our relationship and the quality of our sleep.”
 If your partner is receptive to the idea, be sure to mention how appreciative you are that you can work these issues out together.

 If you’ve suffered through one too many nights spent tossing and turning while bae sleeps peacefully, you might want to give it a try.
-With a solid night’s sleep, you just might find that absence makes the heart grow fonder…while the body gets the rest it desperately needs.
+With a solid night’s sleep, you could find that absence makes the heart grow fonder…while the body gets the rest it desperately needs.